material-motion/material-motion/starmap/specifications/streams/IndefiniteObservable/README.md

 This class should store an `Unsubscribe` function.
 The first time `Unsubscribe` is called, it should call the `Disconnect` function returned by `connect`.
 Thereafter, it should do nothing.  (`Disconnect` shouldn't be called more than once per connection.)

-When the Subscription is deallocated it should invoke unsubscribe.
+When the `Subscription` is deallocated it should invoke `unsubscribe`.

 ```swift
 private final class SimpleSubscription: Subscription {